 If our existing stockholders sell or indicate an intention to sell substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the market price of our common stock could decline.
-Based upon the number of shares of common stock, on an as-converted basis, outstanding as of December 31, 2015, upon the closing of this offering we will have outstanding a total of shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares.
-Of these shares, as of the date of this prospectus, approximately shares of our common stock, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering, assuming that current stockholders do not purchase shares in this offering.
+Based upon the number of shares of common stock, on an as-converted basis, outstanding as of December 31, 2015, upon the closing of this offering we will have outstanding a total of 20,151,193 shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares.
+Of these shares, as of the date of this prospectus, all of the shares sold in this offering, including any shares sold upon exercise of the underwriters' option to purchase additional shares.
+Will be freely tradable, without restriction, in the public market immediately following this offering, except for any shares of our common stock purchased by certain of our existing and new investors who have indicated an interest in purchasing up to an aggregate of approximately \$20.0 million of shares of our common stock, of which some have entered into a 60-day lock-up agreement with the underwriters or by our affiliates, as defined in Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, in respect of such shares if acquired.

-The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, based upon the number of shares of common stock, on an as-converted basis, outstanding as of December 31, 2015 and the issuance of shares upon vesting of restricted stock unit awards, or RSUs, up to an additional shares of common stock will be eligible for sale in the public market, of which approximately shares are held by directors, executive officers and other affiliates and will be subject to the manner of sale, volume limitations and public reporting requirements of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
+The lock-up agreements pertaining to shares held prior to this offering will expire 180 days from the date of this prospectus.
+After such lock-up agreements expire, based upon the number of shares of common stock, on an asconverted basis, outstanding as of December 31, 2015, 15,151,193 shares of common stock will be eligible for sale in the public market, of which approximately 9,411,824 shares are held by directors, executive officers and five percent stockholders and their affiliates, and will be subject to the manner of sale, volume limitations and public reporting requirements of Rule 144 under the Securities Act.
 Jefferies LLC and Barclays Capital Inc. may however, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

-After this offering, the holders of approximately shares of our common stock, or approximately % of our outstanding common stock as of December 31, 2015, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
-Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
+After this offering, the holders of approximately 4,078,029 shares of our common stock, or approximately 26.9% of our outstanding common stock as of December 31, 2015, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
+The shares of common stock issuable upon the exercise of warrants to acquire an aggregate of 1,520,284 shares of our common stock to be issued to certain investors upon the closing of this offering will also be entitled to rights with respect to registration under the Securities Act.
+Registration of any of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these stockholders could have a negative impact on the market price of our common stock.

-Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to our equity incentive plans, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.
+Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to our equity incentive plans or exercise of warrants, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.